philipborg/Mummu/README.md

     * 3D with optional border wrapping
     * 4D
 * Progress logging
+* Write textfiles
 * Scaling
   * Nearest neighbour
 * Cross-platform
-  * As library, should work on any Java 8 JRE including Android(/Dalvik).
+  * As library: should work on any Java 8 JRE including Android(/Dalvik).
+No ECMA Script on Android as Android JVM (Dalvik) does not support Nashorn.
+Java API should work fine however.
-  * As standalone, should work on any Java 8 JRE.
+  * As standalone: should work on any Java 8 JRE.
 GUI requires JavaFX support but the CLI just requires a terminal.

 # TODO List
 Feel free to submit requests for new functionality not already on the TODO list.